mac-precise/pywebdata/README.md

 Py Web Data
 ===========

-Couple of scripts for parsing XML/JSON based on extracted data from Geo Maps Google API
+Couple of scripts for parsing XML/JSON based on extracted data from Geo Maps Google API.
+Added MySQL connector script and DB data creator script as an examples to store and query collected data.

 Requirements
 ------------